John and Gerry's Orchids of Britain and Europe

 This species was first described from Germany in 1804 and its name refers to the dark red colour of the

-flower, although as can be seen from the photographs this colouration may vary from a virtually mauve
+flower, although as can be seen from the photographs this colouration may vary from an almost mauve hue

-hue, through green to an almost dark pink.
-It is one of the commoner and more familiar of the European Epipactis and is widely known as the Dark Red Helleborine.
+through green to dark pink.
+It is one of the commoner and more familiar of the European Epipactis and is known commonly as the Dark Red Helleborine.

 E. atrorubens has a widespread distribution throughout boreal and temperate Europe and occurs as far east as Siberia.
-It can be found as far north as the Scandinavian countries and in the south reaches the
+It reaches Scandinavia in the north and the Mediterranean zone to the south, albeit a

-In some of its colour forms E. atrorubens can be mistaken for E. helleborine but there are two easily
+In some of its colour forms E. atrorubens can be mistaken for E. helleborine but there are some easily

-detected features which are helpful in distinguishing the two species.
+recognized features helpful in distinguishing the two species.
 Firstly the leaves of the former are

 more pointed and held in an upward pointing position along the stem.
 Secondly if you study the lip you will